Mohamed-Abobakr20/Movies-EDA-Analysis/README.md

 - Data has 12 tables related to each other
 - There are instructions and steps to make this project
 - This was done by SQL
+- Questions and queries are in jupyter file.